fbpx For PhD fellows | The Oslo School of Architecture and Design

 Reader

-Alternativly, a candidate can organize to have a reader instead of a final seminar.
-The reader must have a PhD and is appointed by the PhD program board on the basis of a proposal from the doctoral candidate’s principal supervisor.
-The reader can be internal or external, but only external readers are given a honorarium.
+Alternatively, a candidate can organize to have a reader instead of a final seminar.
+The reader must have a PhD and is appointed by the PhD program board based on a proposal from the doctoral candidate’s principal supervisor.
+The reader can be internal or external, but only external readers are given an honorarium.

 The arrangement acts as an extra quality assurance, as well as providing the candidate with critical and constructive feedback on the dissertation before the final submission.